spacetelescope/jwst/docs/jwst/stpipe/user_step.rst

     2. Value found in the user-specified configuration file
     3. CRDS-retrieved configuration
     4. ``Step``-coded default, determined by the parameter definition ``Step.spec``

+For pipelines, if a pipeline parameter file specifies a value for a step in the pipeline, that takes precedence over any step-specific value found, either from a step-specific parameter file or CRDS-retrieved step-specific parameter file.
+The full order of precedence for a pipeline and its sub steps is as follows:

+    1. Value specified on the command-line: ``strun pipeline.asdf --steps.step.par=value_that_will_be_used``
+    2. Value found in the user-specified pipeline configuration file: ``strun pipeline.asdf``
+    3. Value found in the step configuration file specified in a pipeline configuration file
+    4. CRDS-retrieved configuration for the pipeline
+    5. CRDS-retrieved configuration for each sub-step
+    6. ``Pipeline``-coded default for itself and all sub-steps
+    7. ``Step``-coded default for each sub-step

 Debugging
 `````````